mach-composer/mach-composer-cli/docs/src/tutorial/step-1-installation.md

    $ tfenv install latest
    ```

-For windows you can install it via chocolatey.
+For Windows, you can install it via chocolatey.

 ```ps
 choco install terraform